Pattern analysis in a benthic bacteria-nutrient system: Abstract

-The following results are new.
-We find a type of hexagon patches on a homogeneous background with no prior mention in the literature.
+We find a type of hexagon patches on a homogeneous background, which seems to be new discovery.
 We show the first numerically calculated solution-branch, which connects two different types of hexagons in parameter space.
-We call states on this branch rectangles.
-We check numerically, if the stability changes for hexagons and stripes, which are continued homogeneously into the third dimension.
-We find that stripes and one type of hexagons have the same stable range over bounded 2D and 3D domains, while the other type of hexagons becomes unstable earlier.
-Here we find a snaking branch of solutions, which are spatial connects between hexagonal prisms and a genuine 3D pattern (balls).
+We check numerically for bounded domains whether the stability changes for hexagons and stripes, which are extended homogeneously into the third dimension.
+We find that stripes and one type of hexagons have the same stable range over bounded 2D and 3D domains.
+This does not hold for the other type of hexagons.
+Their stable range is shorter for the bounded 3D domain, which we used here.
+We find a snaking branch, which bifurcates when the hexagonal prisms loose their stability.
+Solutions on this branch connects spatially between hexagonal prisms and a genuine 3D pattern (balls).